netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

       type: LoadBalancer
       loadBalancerIP: "<ip-address>"

-When you create a service of type [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer), the Citrix ingress controller configures the IP address you have defined in the `spec.loadBalancerIP` field as a virtual IP (VIP) address in Citrix ADC.
+When you create a service of type [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer), the Citrix ingress controller configures the IP address you have defined in the `spec.loadBalancerIP` field as a virtual IP (VIP) address in Netscaler.

 ### **Example:** Expose an Apache application using service of type LoadBalancer by specifying an IP address